 - Seeking Alpha: Being a crowd-sourcing investment website, Seeking Alpha does well to provide its subscribers with free access to stock analysis and research through its vast amount of contributors.
 However, premium users get more insightful opinions on their stocks from a pool of skilled investors.

-- Morningstar Premium: Regarded as the best in fundamental data analysis, Morningstar Premium is a stock picking service that offers long-term investment and financial research on trading activities.
+- Morningstar Investor: Regarded as the best in fundamental data analysis, Morningstar Investor is a stock picking service that offers long-term investment and financial research on trading activities.
 It also provides investment management advice to its subscribers.

 - Motley Fool Stock Advisor (My Pick): Founded in 1993 by David and Tom Gardner, Motley Fool Stock Advisor is one of several premium stock picking services that is considered the best solution for long-term investors.

 - Motley Fool Rule Breaker: Also founded by the Gardner Brothers, the Motley Fool Rule Breakers is well known for its tailor-made services for users who are not interested in high dividend, slow-growing stocks but prefer high-growth stocks in high-growth industries.

 - Stock Rover: Stock Rover is one of the most advanced stock screeners out there that has a free plan.
 It offers a powerful research tool that helps its subscribers explore and analyze equity data by connecting their existing brokerage accounts and helping to uncover trading opportunities.

 - Scanz: Scanz is the “all in one” market scanning platform made for day traders and swing traders.

 - Zacks Premium: Zack Premium is a stock picking service that offers powerful tools and resources that conventional brokers and investing newsletters don’t offer to help their subscribers outperform the market.